timmcmichael/skimpy-oop/chapter-4-classes/scripts/4c script - implementing a class.md

 [other two setters]

-Now, I'm going to go ahead and create setMonthlyData. [type that].
-But before I move on, I'm going to stop and think.
-Next up with be the data that's remaining, but I'm not sure I really need a setter for that.
-When we set the monthly data amount, that can also just set the remaining data to the same value, right.
+My last setter would be for remaining data. [type that].
+But before I do that, I'm going to stop and think.
+I'm not sure I really need a setter for that.
 I'm assuming we're using this method to initialize the data plan when the account is first created, so they won't have used any data yet.
-So instead of writing a whole other set method, I'm just going to have this method set both of those values.
+That means instead of writing a whole other set method, I'm just going to have this method set both of those values.

-It's not really a problem if we were to make a separate setter for the remaining data, but I wanted to point out that we don't *always* need a setter for each field.
+There's really nothing wrong with making a separate setter for the remaining data, but I wanted to point out that we don't *always* need a setter for each field.

 Okay, we are not really finished with this class just yet, but as a rule I don't like to go a long time without testing my code.
 So we're going to pause here and turn our attention to a driver class.

+[Graphics]

-And we're once again touching on one of those topics that frustrates some students.
-This CellCustomer class is what I would call an _object class_, meaning its purpose is to create objects--it's not a program in and of itself.
-We're going to have a completely separate file with the program that uses our class, and we're *not* just going to stick a main() method in this file.
-The bigger frustration is that and object class like this should *not* have any user interface elements--no print statements, no Scanner objects, no dialog boxes, nothing like that.
+This is another one of those topics that frustrates some students.
+This CellCustomer class is what I would call an _object class_, meaning its purpose is to get used to make objects--it's not a program in and of itself.
+We're going to have a completely separate file with the program that uses our class, and we're *not* just going to stick a main() method in this file--that really seems to bug some people.
+The bigger frustration is that an object class like this should *not* have any user interface elements--no print statements, no Scanner objects, no dialog boxes, nothing like that.
 That stuff is all part of the program itself, which goes in what we call a _driver class_.

 The analogy I like for this is the employees at a restaurant, where roles are very strictly defined and separated.
 In fact, they're separated so much that the food service industry has a pair of expressions for this: front of house and back of house.
-The front of house staff are the ones who interact with the customers, and the back of house staff are the ones who prepare the food.
-The front of house staff don't cook, and the back of house staff don't serve.
+The front of house staff are the ones who interact with the customers, like servers and bartenders, and the back of house staff are the ones who prepare the food.
+The front of house staff don't cook, and the back of house staff don't go talk to the customers.
 And that's how we're going to treat our object classes and driver classes.
-The object class is the back of house and it never interacts with a user, and the driver class is the front of house that deals with the user and uses the object class as necessary.
+The object class is the back of house and it never interacts with a user.
+The driver class is the front of house that deals with the user and uses the object class as necessary.

 Despite how frustrating this can be for some people, it's a good habit to get into.
 It's going to make our code more modular and easier to maintain, and it's also going to make it easier to test our code.
 It's another case of a best practice that I enforce in my classes.